What we do

 CECA members are provided with CECA’s Corporate Responsibility toolkit free of charge on request, to help firms meet demand from clients that they address the CR agenda.

 CECA is also actively involved in a series of national technical and environmental committees, providing members with an opportunity to become involved with influencing future standards and product specifications.
 CECA actively contributed to the development of Government’s Sustainable Construction Strategy, ensuring that it reflected the needs of the industry.
-CECA has also responded to industry requirements for construction related guidance on waste management and has recently refreshed the Waste Classification and Permitting in Construction guide.
+CECA has also responded to industry requirements for construction related guidance on waste management and in 2018 published a refreshed Waste Classification and Permitting in Construction guide.

 CECA produces the Schedules of Dayworks carried out incidental to contract work and ensures that these remain relevant and up to date.
 CECA provides advice for users on the interpretation of Schedules, which are available at reduced rates to members.